Drupal 10 and timer illustration

 If you’re not ready for the move for whatever reason, it is now possible to stay updated on Drupal 7 if you sign up to the service from HeroDevs who provide similar services with post End Of Life support for other products to people like Google, Santander and the NHS.
 They have the scale to take on something like this as a commercial service and guarantee to provide updates to the core Drupal 7 codebase and 13,000 currently maintained modules.

 There is a significant cost for the first site with them and a low cost per subsequent site for agencies like us so if you sign up to our hosting and maintenance we can provide you with the security updates in the same way as we already do for our existing Drupal clients.
-Depending on the size and complexity of your site, it will cost a few hundred pounds a month for hosting, nightly backups, applying all security patches and proactive monitoring.
+This works out at just £85/month.
+Depending on the size and complexity of your site, it will cost from £200 pounds a month for hosting, nightly backups, applying all security patches and proactive monitoring.

 We should be clear though that staying on Drupal 7 forever is not really a great option.
 In the world of software, everything keeps moving along.
 In the way your phone gets constant updates, the PHP and database versions get updated, the underlying OS moves on to new versions and you will get to a point where you can’t run that old software except on a really out of date server with a stack where other elements will become insecure.
 But you can definitely buy some time with this approach and we’d be happy to help you.